The-Marcy-Lab-School/se-unit-2-assessment/short-response.md

   shoutOut();
   console.log(`The best designer in the room is ${theCreator}`.);
   ```
-  - This logs `The best designer in the room is Peter` because `theCreator` was properly reassiged by the invokation of the `shoutOut` function that could access it because scope allows children scope to access parent ones.
+  - This logs `The best designer in the room is Peter` because `theCreator` was properly assigned by the invocation of the `shoutOut` function that could access it because scope allows children scope to access parent ones.

 11. **What does the following code log?
 Why?**
   ```javascript